-This integrated volunteer experience within another culture improves students' intercultural values and skills, provides them with new knowledge, and guides them in making a tangible contribution to social change.
-Students immerse themselves within a service organization or development project (e.g., in a government institute, hospital, orphanage, school, clinic, or church) for a minimum of two months.
+This integrated service experience within another culture improves students' intercultural values and skills, provides them with new knowledge, and guides them in making a tangible contribution to social change.
+Students serve within a community organization or development project (e.g., in a government institute, hospital, orphanage, school, clinic, or church) for a minimum of two months.